hemmouda/Journal/README.md

 3. Rehash to use instantly: ```$ rehash```

 ## Note:
-Some commands may not work with Linux distros.
+Some `date` commands may not work with Linux distros.
 Only tested on MacOS.

 ## ⚠️ &nbsp; Important note:
 Keep in mind that if you lose the password for a journal, that journal is locked forever and cannot be unlocked.